 In March, 1917, the tsar, Nicholas II, abdicated, and a provisional government was formed.
 This was made up mainly of moderate reformers, who were regarded with deep suspicion by the workers’ leaders in the soviets.
 Over the next few months, one of the revolutionary parties, the Bolsheviks, worked to gain control over the soviets, which they succeeded in doing due to their superior discipline and organization.

 In October, the Bolshevik-dominated soviets carried out a second revolution which overthrew the provisional government.
-The soviets co-ordinated their activities through a Congress of Soviets, which effectively became the governing body of the Russian state.
+The Bolsheviks co-ordinated their activities through a Congress of Soviets, which effectively became the governing body of the Russian state.

 Russia was renamed the Russian Socialist Federal Soviet Republic.
 The Bolsheviks allowed the elections to a Constituent Assembly to go ahead, but these returned a majority for a rival, more moderate, socialist party.
 The Bolsheviks closed the assembly down after just one day (January 1918).